Office hours: Mon.-Thurs, 7:45-8:15 AM or by special arrangement

 Departmental Technology Policy:

-The following are examples of ways that technology should/will not be used in the classroom:
+The following are examples of ways that technology should/will not be used in the physical classroom:

-***(C) Consequences: From this point on, if you show disrespect in the classroom, you will first receive a verbal warning and detention with me after school and a call to your parents/guardians.
-If you persist in negative behavior, you will receive a referral to the Assistant Principal.
-Any first detention received will give you an automatic “NS” for citizenship.
+***(C) Consequences: From this point on, if you show disrespect in the classroom (defying of reasonable requests; using inappropriate, obscene language), you will first receive a verbal warning and I will email your parents/guardians.
+If you persist in negative behavior, you will receive a referral to the Assistant Principal

 Sample assessment questions (I will give many more examples the day or days before a test.
 PAY ATTENTION and TAKE NOTES!)